 - Price freedom — No price restrictions, airlines are free to apply whatever they wish on their flights, without the State being my own to say

 - Minimal intervention by authorities — For the market to be self-regulating (principle of free competition and prices to adjust to demand), limiting them only to administrative requirements

 - Liberalization of control and ownership — Airlines operating in Chile are under no obligation to be owned in part by a Chilean.
 They can exclusively be owned by foreign capital.
 The opposite is also exact: an air company owned by Chilean capital is not forced to operate on Chilean territory

 On 4 June 2018, the JAC established the third version of the Programa Nacional de Facilitación del Transporte Aéreo Internacional (PNFTA) with two main strategic axes:

 - Institutionalization of facilitation: Setting up actions to facilitate management by administrations as well as the facilitation of international cooperation

 - Strengthening infrastructure management: Creating an environment that helps airports to manage more quickly and efficiently.

-How to register an airline company
+How to register an airline company in Chile

 To properly register your airline in Chile, you must already have completed the correct administrative procedures for company formation.
 With the expert advice of a local legal team, you can seek guidance on ongoing corporate compliance matters